mxcube/mxcubeqt/README.md

 MXCuBE stands for Macromolecular Xtallography Customized Beamline Environment.
 The project started in 2005 at [ESRF](http://www.esrf.eu), since then it has been adopted by other institutes in Europe.
-In 2010, a collaboration agreement has been signed for the development of mxCuBE with the following
+In 2010, a collaboration agreement has been signed for the development of MXCuBE with the following
 partners:
 * ESRF
 * [Soleil](http://www.synchrotron-soleil.fr/)